CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `new_admin_deadline`
 !!! description "`PegKeeper.new_admin_deadline() -> uint256: view`"

-    Getter for the timestamp until `future_admin` can apply the change of the admin.
-After the deadline is over, the address will not be able to apply the changes anymore. deadline is a timeperiod of three days.
+    This is a getter for the timestamp indicating the deadline by which the future_admin can apply the admin change.
+Once the deadline is over, the address will no longer be able to apply the changes.
+The deadline is set for a time period of three days.

-    Returns: deadline (`uint256`).
+    Returns: timestamp (`uint256`).

     ??? quote "Source code"